 Many Christians love their churches and don’t want “sinners” (like drug addicts or those struggling with sexual sins) coming in and ruining things.
 They think, “If those people clean up their lives first, then we will welcome them into our group.”
 But that way of thinking is based on the idea that a person must improve morally in order for God to justify them.

 Shouldn’t we want lost sinners attending our churches regardless of their current moral standing?
 Shouldn’t they be where they can hear the gospel?
 I’m not suggesting we allow people to join the church who are not believers or who live in open sin.
-But to shun them altogether is to express a legalistic mindset that demands they improve themselves before they are qualified to be justified.
+But to shun them all together is to express a legalistic mindset that demands they improve themselves before they are qualified to be justified.

 3. When you sin, you feel like you need to be re-saved.